Sj-Amani/TrafficSign_Classifier/README.md

 ---
 If you like my code and you want to use it in your project, please refer it like this:

 `Amani, Sajjad.
-"Simple and Practical Traffic Sign Classifier on the Road."
-GitHub, 25 September 2019, https://github.com/Sj-Amani/TrafficSign_Classifier`
+"Simple and Practical Traffic Sign Classifier/Recognition on the Road."
+GitHub, 13 October 2019, https://github.com/Sj-Amani/TrafficSign_Classifier`